G3PO/docker-openvpn-server/README.md

 To run the image with a minimum of arguments, execute the following command :

-    docker run -d -e CLIENT1=client --privileged -v /path/in/host:/etc/openvpn/clientconf -p 443:443 lerenn/docker-openvpn-server
+    docker run -d -e CLIENT1=client --privileged -p 443:443 lerenn/docker-openvpn-server

 However, it is strongly recommended to set more arguments.
-With the following launch command, you will have a persistent server and persistent clients with a usable clients configurations :
+With the following launch command, you will have a persistent server with usable clients configurations :

-    docker run -d -e CLIENT1=client -e SERVER_IP=X.X.X.X -e SERVER_PORT=443 --privileged -v /path/in/host:/etc/openvpn/easy-rsa -v /path/in/host:/etc/openvpn/clientconf -p 443:443 lerenn/docker-openvpn-server
+    docker run -d -e CLIENT1=client -e SERVER_IP=X.X.X.X -e SERVER_PORT=443 --privileged -v /path/in/host:/etc/openvpn -p 443:443 lerenn/docker-openvpn-server

+##Collect clients configurations
+You will find clients configurations at `/etc/openvpn/clientconf`, or in your mounted volume at the directory `clientconf`.

 ##Arguments